UniversalDependencies/docs/structure.md

 ccomp(know, how)
 </div>

+## Key ideas of the relation taxonomy

+### Core arguments vs. oblique modifiers

+The UD taxonomy ic centered around the fairly clear distinction between core arguments (subjects, objects, clausal complements) versus other dependents.
+It does not make a distinction between adjuncts and oblique arguments.
+This latter distinction is taken to be sufficiently subtle, unclear, and argued over that it is eliminated (echoing the viewpoint of the original Penn Treebank annotators).

 ## Special Relations

 Some of the universal relations do not really encode syntactic dependency relations but are used to represent